Alex1989Wang/JWWaveView/README.md

 - [x] multiple cycles of waves are supported
 - [x] pause and unpause wave animation
+- [x] start with user-specified wave phase shift

 ### To do

-- [ ] start with user-specified wave phase
 - [ ] two waves overlapping to provide depth
 - [ ] convenient category should be added